Cycling Accident Claims: Client Stories4 May 2023 | Sophie Davies

 Read our blog post explaining what to do following a bike accident.

 The cyclist sustained a mild traumatic brain injury, soft tissue injuries, post-traumatic stress disorder and facial lacerations resulting in permanent scarring.
-The cyclist was a professional actor at the time of the accident and his agent had advised that the scarring may impact on future role selection opportunities.
-During the course of the claim, our client sought extensive rehabilitation, some of which was arranged by Osbornes, fortunately making a very positive recovery and allowing him to return to acting on stage.
+The cyclist was a professional actor at the time of the accident and his agent had advised that the scarring may impact future role selection opportunities.
+During the claim, our client sought extensive rehabilitation, some of which was arranged by Osbornes, fortunately making a very positive recovery and allowing him to return to acting on stage.
 He continued to have permanent facial scarring with future surgery being recommended by a medical expert, which was included in our client’s claim in order for him to seek the same in the future.
 Court proceedings were issued and our client’s claim proceeded to settle at £40,000, which included compensation to allow our client to seek surgery in the future.

 Hit and run Accident Settled